Day 1 Arrival in Inverarnan

 From your point of arrival, use the public transport information we provide to make the journey to Inverarnan.

-A gently ascending track leads you up the River Falloch Valley with stunning views of the surrounding mountains.
-After passing the halfway-point of the hike near the village of Crianlarich, the trail takes you past the ruins of St Fillan’s Priory and into the village of Tyndrum.
+A gently ascending track leads you away from Inverarnan and up the River Falloch Valley with stunning views of the surrounding mountains.
+A junction on the trail allows you to descend along a spur into the village of Crianlarich – the halfway point of the hike.

 The trail from Tyndrum to Bridge of Orchy follows the railway line through a beautiful glen.
 From Bridge of Orchy, you leave civilisation behind as you enter one of the more remote sections of the route.
 The views from Mam Carraig over Tulla Loch are terrific – just make sure to have the battery charged for your camera!